-Wording has been changed throughout the document to reflect the introduction of the working parent entitlements as above and to differentiate between the current entitlements.
+Where relevant, wording has been changed throughout the document to reflect the introduction of the working parent entitlements as above and to differentiate between the current entitlements.

 All reference to 30 hours eligibility codes has been changed to eligibility codes throughout.